-It seems like everyone is obsessed with creating “Nail String Art,” which in short is nails with some form of string or yarn intertwined to fill in the space of the shape.
+It seems like everyone is obsessed with creating “Nail String Art,” which is nails with some form of string or yarn intertwined to fill in the space of the shape.
 During Art Basel Miami Beach, an artist created a world map of nail string art.
-Each participant that entered the exhibition was requested to add their name, message or hobby, and city, state, and/or a country on a tiny slither of colored paper.
+Each participant who entered the exhibition was requested to add their name, message or hobby, city, state, and country on a tiny slither of colored paper.

-The concept could be replicated for a vacation bible school, team building event, in a child’s room, an office, or in any interactive space.
+The concept could be replicated for a vacation bible school, team building event, child’s room, office, or interactive space.
 Whatever you do, if you decide to replicate, allow time and patience.
-While the project could be completed on a low budget, time, and the cost of clear thumbtacks could be the kicker.
+While the project could be completed on a low budget, time and the cost of clear thumbtacks could be the kicker.
 There are a LOT of thumbtacks.

 8. Exterior Sculptural Art

 For public experiential marketing spaces, I am always on the lookout for new, exciting ideas.
 Can you imagine these sculptures in an outdoor space or pool?
 Yes, weird, but awesome!

 DIY Tip: I’m convinced this one must be a 3-D sculpture of someone’s child.
 Haha.
 Please take a photo of your child and have it carved using a 3-D modeler, paint, and let dry.